vuejs/rfcs/active-rfcs/0000-function-api.md

 - Not sensitive to call order and can be conditional;
 - Not called repeatedly on each render and produce less GC pressure;
 - Not subject to the issue where `useEffect` callback may capture stale variables if the user forgets to pass the correct dependency array;
-- Not subject to the issue where `useMemo` is almost always needed in order to prevent inline handlers causing over-re-rendering of child components;
+- Not subject to the issue where `useCallback` is almost always needed in order to prevent inline handlers causing over-re-rendering of child components;

 ## Type Issues with Class API